 1. Get rid of disconnected, error-prone processes

-In the past, to run your business you needed a separate accounting software solution, a Point of Sale (POS) system, a kitchen management system, reporting tools (often Excel sheets), vendor management, business intelligence tools, and possibly a few more software systems.
+In the past, to run your business you needed a separate accounting software solution, a Point of Sale (POS) system, a kitchen management system, reporting software (often Excel sheets), vendor management, and possibly a few more systems.